 Apply the solution to the glass using a spray bottle.
 Use the microfiber cloth to clean and polish.
 After making sure that the countertops and shelves have been dusted down, wipe the area with a cloth that has been wet with a 1:1 mixture of vinegar and water.

 And don’t forget to wipe down any items as you put them back.
+For any areas made out of wood, be careful to not wet them too much so they don’t get wet rot.

 The showerhead is where you should start since you have to clean the bathroom from top to bottom.
 Submerge the showerhead nozzle in a grocery bag filled with white vinegar tied to it.
 Leave it overnight and run the water to rinse in the morning.